michaelharms6010/zecpages/README.md

 ZECpages was built and maintained by [Michael Harms](https://twitter.com/michaelharms70).

+ZECpages was a proof-of-concept "Blockchain MVC" app using Zcash shielded transaction memos as an api and data store.
+The posts that appeared on ZECpages still persist on the Zcash blockchain.
 The view key for ZECpages can be imported into most Zcash wallets, and has been used as a benchmarking tool for wallet sync, being an Old Wallet With Quite A Few Transactions.

 This is the view key: